OMaraLab/Abaumanii_MARTINI_membrane/README.md

 Membrane published as part of XXXXX.

 All material is provided under an MIT license.
+Please cite both of the references above if you use this work.
+Direct any questions to hugomacdermott@gmail.com